EmaroLab/Miro_stereo_ROS/README.md

 >We would be using the [platform interface](https://consequential.bitbucket.io/Technical_Interfaces_Platform_Interface.html) of the MiRo in this approach.

 #### Pyhton script for getting Odometry messages
->The platform interface of the MiRo provides the sensor_information of MiRo in form of customized message: [miro_msgs/platform_sensors](miro_msgs/platform_sensors).
+>The platform interface of the MiRo provides the sensor_information of MiRo in form of customized message: **[miro_msgs/platform_sensors]**(miro_msgs/platform_sensors) over topic **platform/sensors**.
 This also has the Odometry message to be used for the visualsiation of MiRo movement (here done in Rviz).
+It is considered better to have the messages in [standard form](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) *(now available in the new Standard interface of MiRo)*.
+Thus a python script was made to publish **nav_msgs/Odometry** messages.
+The same python script was made to control the movement of the MiRo robot so that the touch sensors can be used to control the movement. !!!!!!!.
+This can be done by creating a message of type: **miro_msgs/platform_control** and publishing over topic **platform/control**.
+- **odom**
+  - Subscribes to the topic: "miro/rob01/platform/sensors".
+  - Extracts Odometry info.
+  - Publishes over the topic: "odom/miro".
+  - Extracts the touch sensors information and create the corresponding platform_control message.
+  - Publishes the platform_control message over topic "miro/rob01/platform/control".

 ### Using the MiRo Stereo Adaptor
 >This is a standalone ROS package that was created exclusively for MiRo stereo vision purpose.It has following executables and corresponding nodes: